Bogdan-Gherghel/FrontEndProject/src/readme.md

 ## Testing

-- The app was tested using Google Chrome Dev Tools and ensured to work at different media queries
+- The app was tested using Google Chrome Dev Tools
+- The application was tested on different devices to ensure proper responsivness to different resolutions

 ## Technologies used